amineHY/amine-hadjyoucef.github.io/_pages/publications.md

 **Link**: https://www.aanda.org/articles/aa/full_html/2016/12/aa29080-16/aa29080-16.html

 **Abstract:**
 Astrophysical images issued from different instruments and/or spectral bands often require to be processed together, either for fitting or comparison purposes.
 However each image is affected by an instrumental response, also known as point-spread function (PSF), that depends on the characteristics of the instrument as well as the wavelength and the observing strategy.
 Given the knowledge of the PSF in each band, a straightforward way of processing images is to homogenise them all to a target PSF using convolution kernels, so that they appear as if they had been acquired by the same instrument.
 We propose an algorithm that generates such PSF-matching kernels, based on Wiener filtering with a tunable regularisation parameter.
 This method ensures all anisotropic features in the PSFs to be taken into account.
 We compare our method to existing procedures using measured Herschel/PACS and SPIRE PSFs and simulated JWST/MIRI PSFs.
 Significant gains up to two orders of magnitude are obtained with respect to the use of kernels computed assuming Gaussian or circularised PSFs.
-A software to compute these kernels is available at https://github.com/aboucaud/pypher
+A software to compute these kernels is available in [GitHub](https://github.com/aboucaud/pypher).

 Read the full paper [here](https://www.researchgate.net/publication/313504808_Convolution_kernels_for_multi-wavelength_imaging).

-<br/><br/>
 <br/><br/>
 <br/><br/>

 # International conferences with peer review
 <br/><br/>